There are marbles, and then there are vintage and old marbles worth money. Sometimes, worth tens of thousands of dollars.

 Large Marbles

 Over 1-inch diameter.
-The most common sizes over 1-inch are 1 3/4-inch and 1 5/8-inch, though they aren’t allowed for use in standard games.
+The most common sizes over 1-inch are 1 3/4-inch and 1 5/8-inch, though they usually aren’t allowed in standard games.

 Extra Large Marbles